HumzahChoudry/swift-inheritance-basics-web-112017/README.md

 ### Creating a Subclass

-Let's declare a Swift base class named `Item` with a couple of properties and a customized print function:
+Let's declare a class named `Item` with a couple of properties and a customized print function:

 ```swift
 class Item {